Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 In the simplest stream protection form, a stream is configured with a password (preferably a passphrase) to enable encryption.
 The sender decides to protect or not.
-On the receiver, a configured a passphrase is used only if the incoming media stream is encrypted.
+On the receiver, a configured passphrase is used only if the incoming media stream is encrypted.
 A receiver knows that a received stream is encrypted and how (cipher/key length), based on the received stream itself - not because it has a password configured.